All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Glucagon Suppression

 Glucagon tells the liver to release stored glucose into the bloodstream.
-In people with insulin resistance, glucagon levels are often inappropriately high, contributing to elevated blood sugar.
+In people with insulin resistance, glucagon levels are often inappropriately high, contributing to improved blood sugar.
 Semaglutide suppresses glucagon secretion, reducing unwanted glucose release from the liver.

 Improved Insulin Sensitivity